Brain & Spine Tumors

 - Minimally invasive and microscopic brain surgery techniques performed by word-class neurosurgeons, accessible to anyone via Barrow Second Opinion

 Our oncology expertise extends beyond the nervous system.
-We have expert head and neck surgeons that specialise in:
+We have expert head and neck surgeons that specialize in:

 - Surgical treatment for cancers of the mouth, tongue, jaw, esophagus, throat, nose, and sinuses